Princess Louise, Holborn

-The Princess Louise is a public house situated on High Holborn, a street in central London.
-Built in 1872, it is best known for its well-preserved 1891 Victorian interior, with wood panelling and a series of booths around an island bar.
-It is a tied house owned by the Samuel Smith Brewery of Tadcaster, Yorkshire.
+The Princess Louise is a public house on High Holborn, a street in central London.
+Built in 1872, it has a well-preserved 1891 Victorian interior, with wood panelling and a series of booths around an island bar.
+It is a tied house owned by the Samuel Smith Old Brewery of Tadcaster, Yorkshire.

 About

 Being located near Bloomsbury, the British Museum and the University of London, it is patronised by academics.

 Building

 The building is protected by its Grade II* listing and has what has been described as "a rich example of a Victorian public house interior", by William B Simpson and Sons; who contracted out the work.
-As it is considered so historically significant even the men's toilets, with their marble urinals, are listed.
+The men's toilets, with their marble urinals, are mentioned in the listing.
 The pub, which is also listed on National Inventory of Historic Pub Interiors, was refurbished in 2007.
 The pub is unusual in that it retains its snob screens.

-In June 2009, the pub was joint winner of the best refurbishment class of the 2008 Pub Design Awards awarded annually by CAMRA.
+In June 2009, the pub was joint winner of the best refurbishment class of the 2008 Pub Design Awards awarded annually by the Campaign for Real Ale (CAMRA).
 Author Peter Haydon included the Princess Louise in his book The Best Pubs in London and rated it No. 5 in the capital, saying it had "possibly the best preserved Victorian pub interior in London".